JetBrains/guide/site/go/tips/structure-tags/index.md

 **How to use:**

 Adding tags to a structure can be done by starting to type either _json_ or _xml_ after the field type.

-<span class="tag is-rounded">New in 2017.3</span>